yacinebenchehida/Ithominii_convergence/SNPs_calling/README.md

 ## 0) Preparing the reference genomes for mapping and snp calling

-Before use, fasta reference genome were:
+Before use, (fasta) reference genomes were:
 - Indexed for bwa:
 ``` bash
 bwa index $ref_genome